millerj870/millerj870.github.io/_posts/2021-07-03-june-28-weather-anomaly.md

 ![](/assets/images/images210703/hist-stations-2.png)<!-- -->

 A normal distribution is symmetric about its ‘center’, or highest point.
-These distributions are not symmstric.
+These distributions are not symmetric.
 They are both skewed right, having more mass above their ‘center’, and they have a tail that extends farther to the right than to the left.
 They also appear to be bi-modal, having two local maxima.